Santa Barbara DUI Accident Victim Attorneys

 Interpreting California Vehicle Code Section 23152

 It is a serious violation of state law for any person in California to drive an automobile while under the influence of alcohol or drugs.
-It is extremely unfortunate when an intoxicated driver causes victims to suffer serious bodily injury or death.
+This is because they may cause accident victims to suffer serious bodily injury or death.
 It is a violation of state law to drive with a blood alcohol content of 0.08 percent if the intoxicated driver causes an accident that results in bodily injuries.

 Vehicle Code section 23153 also applies to specific acts of negligence.
 California law disallows operators from ignoring the law with a blood alcohol content of 0.08 percent that causes physical injury to another person.
 An operator of a motor vehicle is defined as being intoxicated if tests demonstrate that their blood alcohol content is over the legal limit within three hours of driving.

 DUI accidents that cause injuries are associated with three elements: driving under the influence of alcohol or drugs, violating another traffic law, and causing bodily injury to another person.
 For the state to obtain a conviction, all three elements must be present.
-If one of these elements is not present, then the prosecutor will charge the defendant with a different crime.
-A person may face DUI-causing injury charges if law enforcement establishes that they drove while intoxicated, cut a driver off, and subsequently caused an automobile accident.
+If the prosecution fails to prove any of these elements, a DUI conviction cannot be secured, though the defendant might still face other criminal charges.
+A person may face DUI-causing injury charges if it can be proven that they drove while intoxicated, cut off a driver, and subsequently caused an automobile accident.

 Penalties and Sentencing Associated with DUI Causing Bodily Injury

 Some of the penalties for committing the offense of DUI causing injury are monetary fines, jail time, and probation.
-If an individual is charged with a misdemeanor DUI causing injury, then they may face 3 to 5 years of probation, a one-year term in county jail, and a fine in the amount of $5,000.
-Courts may also force the defendant to attend an alcohol and drug education program for three months, nine months, eighteen months, or thirty months.
+If an individual is charged with a misdemeanor DUI causing injury, then they may face three to five years of probation, a one-year term in county jail, and a fine of $5,000.
+Courts may also require the defendant to attend an alcohol and drug education program for three months, nine months, eighteen months, or thirty months.

 These programs are collectively known as California DUI School, and they must be approved by the court.
-Also, offenders who cause bodily injury to any person will often be forced to pay financial restitution to those who suffered injuries during the DUI accident.
-Qualified DUI accident victim lawyers in Santa Barbara can help victims get justice and compensation that is owed to them.
+Also, offenders who cause bodily injury to any person will often be legally obligated to pay financial restitution to those who suffered injuries during the DUI accident.
+Experienced DUI accident victim lawyers in Santa Barbara can help victims seek the compensation they may be entitled to in these circumstances.

 A driver may be arrested in Santa Barbara for driving under the influence.
 In such an instance, the officer will take the offender’s driver’s license and issue an order of suspension.
 The offender can obtain a 30-day driver’s license.
-After the 30-day period is over, the offender’s driving privileges will be suspended for either 1 year for a second or subsequent DUI offense within 10 years or 4 months for a first offender if the driver is twenty-one or older and the driver has a blood alcohol content of .08 percent or more.
+After the 30-day period is over, the offender’s driving privileges could be suspended for one year for a second or subsequent DUI offense within 10 years.
+The suspension period may last up to four months for a first offender if the driver is twenty-one or older and has a blood alcohol content of 0.08 percent or more.

 California is home to implied consent laws, making it necessary for all drivers to submit to chemical tests of their urine, blood, or breath to see if they are under the influence of alcohol.
-If a driver refuses to submit to a chemical test, then the Department of Motor Vehicles will suspend or revoke their license, no matter if they are convicted of DUI or not.
-For a first offense, there is typically a 1-year suspension.
-For a second offense within ten years, the driver will receive a 2-year revocation.
-A third or subsequent offense within 10 years will result in a 3-year revocation.
+If a driver refuses to submit to a chemical test, then the Department of Motor Vehicles (DMV) will suspend or revoke their license, regardless of whether they are convicted of DUI or not.
+For a first offense, there is typically a one-year suspension.
+For a second offense within ten years, the driver will receive a two-year revocation.
+A third or subsequent offense within 10 years will result in a three-year revocation.

 Manuel S.